-This process is mostly aimed towards developers creating drivers that can interact with the computer’s sound and to additional effects.
+This process is mostly aimed toward developers creating drivers that can interact with the computer’s sound and to add additional effects.
 Because this will affect all sounds coming from the computer, they have to talk to Window’s audio service.

 Fixing the Issues

-So now that we know what the process does, we can apply what we learnt to fix it should it go out of control.
+Now that we know what the process does, we can apply what we learned to fix it, should it go out of control.

 Disabling Sound Effects

 Windows Audio Device Graph Isolation was created to handle additional sound enhancements on your PC.
-Therefore, if we disable the PC’s ability to play sound enhancements, this might solve the problem.
+Therefore, if we disable the PC’s ability to play sound enhancements, this may solve the problem.
 This is especially useful if you have zero desire to use sound enhancements on your PC.
-Note that this isn’t the same as disabling the computer’s sound!
-It’s just disabling the ability to add fancy effects to it (such as an echo).
+Note that this isn’t the same as disabling the computer’s sound – it’s just disabling the ability to add fancy effects to it, such as an echo.

-To disable all sound enhancements, first right-click the speaker symbol in your tray, then click Playback Devices.
+To disable all sound enhancements, first right-click the speaker symbol in your tray, then click Sounds.